-Beginning in 2014-2015, the SD in Public Policies and Social Transformation joins the SD in Political Science and International Relations to give rise to an SD in Politics, Policies and International Relations.
-Within the same two specific lines of research are maintained that connect directly with the IGOP and its doctorate: 1 / Analysis, management and evaluation of public policies and 2 / Social and urban policies.
+From the 2014-2015 academic year, our PhD program in Public Policy and Social Transformation joins the PhD in Political Science and International Relations to give rise to a new program in Politics, Policies and International Relations.
+Within it, there are two specific lines of research that are directly related to the IGOP and its doctorate: 1 / Analysis, management and evaluation of public policies and 2 / Social and urban policies: 1 / Analysis, management and evaluation of public policies and 2 / Social and Urban policies.

-To obtain more information and request admission, you must contact directly through the coordination of the doctorate in Politics, Policies and International Relations (website http://ppir.uab.cat)
+For more information and to apply for admission, contact the doctorate in Politics, Policies and International Relations directly (web http://ppir.uab.cat).

 You can also contact us by email at: doctorat.ppir@uab.cat